bbauska/Coursera-Bootstrap/README.md

 That is the log of all the commits that have been put into my git repository.

-Going back to our next git command, we saw that **\> git log
+Going back to our next git command, we saw that <b>\> git log
-\--oneline** will show us a brief log of all the commits.
+\--oneline</b> will show us a brief log of all the commits.

-If you simply type **git log** display a lot more detailed information about all the commits.
+If you simply type <b>git log</b> display a lot more detailed information about all the commits.

 But this is sufficient enough for obtaining information that we require.